 “What do you wish to know?” the genie cried in a deep voice that reverberated from tree to tree.

 “You have asked wisely,” said the Genie.
 “The princess has been taken by fairies to their palace in the North.
-To outwit the fairies and rescue the princess, you will need three things: The Blanket of Sleep from a Witch, The Purple Berries of Paradise, and Mud from the Amazon.”
+To outwit the fairies and rescue the princess, you will need three things: The Blanket of Sleep from a Witch, The Purple Berries of Paradise, and Mud from the Amazon.
+The blanket makes any one sleep, the berries remove the effects of magic, and the mud prevents transformation.”

 “Blanket, Berries, Mud,” repeated Roho to himself, over and over again.